saiprasaad2002/Custom-FastAPI-MCP-Server/README.md

 ## Overview

-The **Job Application Agent** is a sophisticated, agentic workflow orchestration system built using the **Model Context Protocol (MCP)** framework on top of **FastAPI**.
-This API automates the processing of job applications by integrating advanced natural language processing (NLP), semantic analysis, and email notification workflows.
-It leverages multiple specialized agents (tools) to extract resume content, generate job summaries, calculate semantic similarity scores, and dispatch interview invitations—all orchestrated through a modular MCP server.

-The system is designed for scalability, extensibility, and robustness, making it suitable for HR automation, talent acquisition pipelines, and intelligent document processing use cases.
-It employs libraries such as `sentence-transformers` for semantic embeddings, `ollama` for LLM-driven workflow, and `resend` for email notifications, with persistent storage handled via SQLAlchemy and SQLite.
+This project is a sophisticated, agentic workflow orchestration system built using the **Model Context Protocol (MCP)** on top of **FastAPI**.
+This application automates the processing of job applications by integrating `Mistral:7b` from Ollama, `all-MiniLM-L6-v2` for vector embeddings, calculates cosine similarity, and email notification workflows (using Resend).
+It leverages multiple specialized agents (tools) to extract resume content, generate job summaries, calculate semantic similarity scores, and dispatch interview invitations—all orchestrated through a single custom MCP server and utilises SQLite for persistent storage handled with `Object-Relational Mapping`.
+This application is designed for scalability, extensibility, and robustness, making it suitable for HR automation, talent acquisition pipelines, and intelligent document processing use cases.

 ---